 This is by no means an entirely definitive list, in that many other factors, besides those tested in the study, play a role in managing blood sugar levels, such as combining fats and oils with starches or fruit.

-Therefore, this is just a general idea of an herb's effectiveness, so you have some idea of what herb or spice you can add to your recipes to assist your body, and that of your loved ones, to manage the holiday food and drink better.
+Therefore, this is just a general idea of an herb's effectiveness, so you have some concept of what herb or spice you can add to your recipes to assist your body, and that of your loved ones, to manage holiday food and drink better.